Do you have to have prior experience to sign up for recreational soccer?

 Can I bring friends to practice and games to be allowed to play or participate in practice?

 - ABSOLUTELY NOT.
 Due to liability issues, only registered players may participate in practices and games.

 Can I request a coach or a team for my player to play on?

-- There is a special request area when registering online or at the walk up registration.
+- There is a special request area when registering online.
 All special request are considered but are not guaranteed.
 Siblings will be placed on the same team as long as they are the same gender and age group.
 RYSA tries very hard to have evenly distributed teams and in order to do this, not all requests can be honored.

 Can my player switch teams?

 - Once the teams are drafted, players cannot be moved off a team onto another team.
 All U6 and U8 teams are redrafted every season.
 U10 and above teams stay together in the fall and spring.
 Any requests for U10 and above players to switch teams in the spring must be approved by the recreational coordinator and a $25.00 transfer fee will be required if the change is approved.